Bail posted for former teacher charged with abuse of 10 girls

 Jun.
 23—SALEM — Daniel Hakim, the former Saltonstall School physical education teacher charged with sexually abusing 10 girls there, was released from custody Wednesday after his $200,000 bail was posted.

-Hakim, 36, of North Andover, was indicted and arraigned last week on a total of 32 counts of aggravated indecent assault and battery on a child, involving girls who were between the ages of 6 and 8 at the time.
+Hakim, 36, of North Andover, was indicted and arraigned last week on 32 counts of aggravated indecent assault and battery on a child, involving girls who were between the ages of 6 and 8 at the time.

 Hakim worked at the Salem school from 2015 until 2018.